AdaCore/learn/courses/intro-to-ada/chapters/exceptions.rst

     end Open_File;

 .. attention::
-    Exception handlers have an important drawback that users need to be careful
-    about: Exceptions raised in the declarative section are not caught.
+    Exception handlers have an important restriction that you need to be careful about: Exceptions raised in the declarative section are not caught by the handlers of that block.
 So for example, in the following code, the exception will not be caught.

     .. code:: ada